-The target vaccination coverage that must be reached to achieve measles elimination is a function how efficiently the virus is spread, which is in turn a result of the biology of measles and the contact patterns of infected individuals.
+The target vaccination coverage that must be reached to achieve measles elimination is a function of how efficiently the virus is spread, which is in turn a result of the biology of measles and the contact patterns of infected individuals.
 The efficiency of viral spread is captured by the basic reproductive number R0, defined as the number of secondary cases an infected individual would cause in a fully susceptible population (estimated to be between 10-20 for measles [5,6]).
 In the simplest analysis, measles requires at least 1/R0 of a population to be susceptible to measles in order for the virus to persist.
-Hence for measles, between 90-95% of the population must be immunized to interrupt measles transmission.
+Hence for measles, between 90-95% of the population must be immune to interrupt measles transmission.
 However, this analysis is based on the assumption that unvaccinated individuals are evenly distributed throughout the population, which is unlikely to be true in the real world.

 Measles is a directly transmitted infection, and infected individuals must enter into contact with susceptible individuals during the approximately two weeks that they are infectious in order for a chain of transmission to persist [7].
 Patches of unvaccinated individuals living in close proximity are therefore more likely to sustain a measles epidemic, compared to the same number of unvaccinated people evenly distributed throughout a country.
-Even when the size of these clusters is below the critical community size required to maintain measles transmission (estimated to be around 300,000 individuals for measles in pre-vaccination England and Wales [8]), they remain a concern: even small outbreaks can cause significant morbidity and mortality, and seeding of new outbreaks by movement between clusters can potentially maintain regional transmission.
+Even when the size of these clusters is below the critical community size required to maintain measles transmission (estimated to be around 300,000 individuals for measles in pre-vaccination England and Wales [8]), they remain a concern: even transient outbreaks can cause significant morbidity and mortality, and seeding of new outbreaks by movement between clusters can potentially maintain regional transmission.

 The impact of spatially heterogeneous vaccination has been increasingly recognized in making policy decisions, resulting in a shift in focus from simply setting country-level targets for coverage, to ensuring uniformly high vaccination levels across countries (e.g., the strategy of RED, or Reaching Every District [9]).
 Although a considerable improvement over a country-level focus, a district-level focus may still miss important aspects of geographical heterogeneity.
 By taking averages across administratively-defined areas (i.e., districts or provinces), we may miss zones of vulnerability that are small or do not respect national or sub-national administrative boundaries.

-Throughout sub-Saharan Africa, home to the majority of the world’s remaining measles burden [10], measles vaccination is predominantly delivered through two activities: routine immunization (i.e., at local health centers) that target children around 9 months of age for their first dose of measles vaccine (MCV-1) [11], and supplemental immunization activities (SIAs), which are large campaigns periodically conducted that target a broader age range in an attempt to provide a second vaccine dose to those vaccinated in routine programs and to provide a first dose to those not.
+Throughout sub-Saharan Africa, home to the majority of the world’s remaining measles burden [10], measles vaccination is predominantly delivered through two activities: routine immunization (i.e., at local health centers) that target children around 9 months of age for their first dose of measles containing vaccine (MCV-1) [11], and supplemental immunization activities (SIAs), which are large campaigns periodically conducted that target a broader age range in an attempt to provide a second vaccine dose to those vaccinated in routine programs and to provide a first dose to those not.
 This two-pronged vaccination was successful in the Americas, which achieved endemic measles elimination in 2002 [12] (although cases have continued to be imported in the region; e.g., after elimination was declared in Brazil in 2000, there was an average of 50 reported cases per year between 2001-2014 [13]).